tayorg/scisoft/README.md

 ### Installation

-Download or clone the @tayorg/scisoft repository and type the following:
+Download or clone the @tayorg/scisoft repository and type the following commands from terminal:

 1. `git clone https://github.com/tayorg/scisoft.git`